Navigation

 They confiscated everything that he had stolen before tossing him into jail.
 He watched as his childrens' toys were ripped from their hands.
 They even seized his wife's wedding ring.

-All they left him was the diamond encrusted watch that served as a constant reminder of the time with his family he was losing.
+Which served as a constant reminder of the time with his family he was losing.

 Clyde's Story